pabliqe/slugtenberg/README.md

 │  └─ Datasheet are parsed and loopable at {{ data.filename }}.
 │
 ├─ *(.json|.yml)
-│  ├─ Datasheet configuration files matched by slug.
 │  └─ Used to setup options such as 'use_layout' or column parser type.
 │
-└─ */
+└─ [foldername]/
    ├─ Folders holds data files that will be available as global data.
    │
    ├─ *(.txt)
    │  └─ Template content available directly at {{ foldername.contents.filename }}.
    │
    ├─ *(.md|.markdown)
-   │  ├─ Other template content parsed as Markdown.
    │  └─ Available to be iterated using {{ foldername.contents.filename }}.
    │
    ├─ *(.webloc|.xml)
-   │  ├─ Template links are parsed as Safari Webloc
    │  └─ Available to be iterated using {{ foldername.links.filename }}.
    │
    └─ *(.jpg|.jpeg|.png|.gif|.ico|.mp3|.mp4|.oga|.ogg|.wav|.webm)
-      ├─ Template media files are copied directly to Asset folder.
       └─ Available to be iterated using {{ foldername.media.filename }}.
 ```

-**Layout Folder**
+**▶︎ Layout Folder**

+Layout files works as base templates to put in slug views.
+[Learn more about partials on LiquidJS](https://liquidjs.com/tutorials/partials-and-layouts.html)

 ```
 │
 └─ *(.html|.liquid)
-   ├─ Partial templates invoked at {% layout 'filename' %}.
+   ├─ Partial templates invoked at {% layout 'filename' %}
-   └─ Also renders datasheets when 'use_layout' is present.
+   └─ also renders datasheets when 'use_layout' is present.
 ```

-**Include Folder**
+**▶︎ Include Folder**

+Include files are template partials to include in your slug views.
+[Learn more about partials on LiquidJS](https://liquidjs.com/tutorials/partials-and-layouts.html)

 ```
 │